 Although having a family resemblance to the XK120 and XK140, the XK150 was radically modernized.
-A one piece windscreen replaced the split screen, and the wing line no longer dropped as much over the doors.
+A host of cosmetic improvements were made including a one piece windscreen replacing the split screen, and the wing line no longer dropped as much over the doors.
 The bonnet was widened, opened down to the wings, and on the roadster the bulkhead was moved back 4 inches (102 mm) to make the bonnet longer.
+One of Jaguars biggest improvements came in form of Dunlop disc brakes replacing the previous models drum brakes known for brake fade.
 The car was available in a variety of colours.
 In the interior, the XK140's walnut dashboard was replaced by one trimmed in leather.

 This LHD example is equipped with the desirable 3.8 Litre engine, has overdrive as standard and is finished in Black over a Black Hide.
 It was manufactured by Jaguar in January 1960 and was subsequently supplied to the main Jaguar dealership in New York.
 It was later sold to its first private owner Mr J M Boscoe of Sacramento, California.
 Mr Boscoe soon sold the car to only its second owner located in Nevada, who would remain the owner until circa 2008.
 By the end of Mr Boscoe's ownership the XK had covered a mere 40,000 Miles from new, most of which had been covered in the dry and kind climate of Nevada.